Skip to Main Content

 V. Any designs submitted for printing will not be saved nor used again for prints.
 We will have data regarding who requested prints but no other data will be saved.

 VI.
-PLA plastic, which is the standard filament we use, is not considered food safe for repeated use and we do not recommend printing objects that come in contact with food unless you are aware of its material properties and/or its disinfection techniques.
+PLA plastic, which is the standard filament we use, is not considered food safe by the FDA and we do not recommend printing objects that come in contact with food unless you are aware of its material properties and its disinfection techniques.

 How to submit print requests @EC